Jaimeloeuf/Embedded-Controls-and-Applications-Project/README.md

 RB 2 - 5
 	The four push button used to move around in the menu

+RC 0 - 1
+	Push Button S3 and S2
 RC2
 	Hardware PWM
+RC 4 - 7
+	Keypad
 RC
 	The remaining RC/PORTC pins can be used to connect the LEDs to show the current mode and stuff.

-RC 4 - 7
-	Keypad
 RD 0 - 7
 	7Seg output pins
 RE 0 - 1